sdziscool/Dithering-GUI-implementation/README.md

 -bayermatrix selector for ordered dithering!

+-color scales! scales your colors to create better results!

 ##New Features

 +made application standalone, either by making the ~~code export with processing~~ or recreating in normal Java